The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Derivation of Frequency Moments

 \subsection{Moments for Two Distinct Time Index}

-The subset $\mLa$ for two distinct time index $\w$ and $\wtt$ is summarized in Table.~\ref{Tab:Subset24}.
-The subset is further categorized into three typical groups, each leads to equivalent moment expression, due to their involved frequency component indices are interchangeable.
+The subset $\mLa$ for two distinct time indices $\w$ and $\wtt$ is summarized in Table~\ref{Tab:Subset24}.
+The subset is further categorized into three typical groups, each leading to an equivalent moment expression, because the involved frequency component indices are interchangeable.
 Hence, considering only one case in each group is sufficient.